 Galloway is an internal competition open exclusively to first-year students at SCU.
 Students work in two-person teams to write briefs for a hypothetical case involving criminal law and procedure.
 The sixteen teams with the highest-scoring briefs are then selected to present oral arguments in four successive elimination rounds.

 The students on the final two teams receive cash prizes.
 Additionally, the students on the final four teams may apply for membership on the Galloway board the following year.
 Students receive no academic credit for their participation in the Galloway competition.

-The Galloway problem materials will be released in mid-January, at the beginning of the spring 2017 semester.
+The Galloway problem materials will be released in mid-January, at the beginning of the spring 2018 semester.
 Competitors will have a week to draft their briefs, and teams advancing to the oral argument rounds will be selected later in January.
-The four successive oral argument rounds will take place in late January and early February.
+The four successive oral argument rounds will take place in early February.